faddaful/pinterest-data-pipeline388/README.md

 Welcome to the Pinterest Data Pipeline project!
 This project is designed to extract, process, and analyze Pinterest data efficiently.
 The main aim of this project is to build a scalable and reliable data pipeline using modern data engineering tools and techniques.

-Through this project, I have learned how to:
+Through this project, you will learned how to:
 - Set up and configure AWS services
 - Deploy and manage Kafka on EC2 instances
 - Create and manage Kafka topics for efficient data streaming
+- Store data in a datalake; we will be using Amazon S3.
+- Transform and query the data using Databricks

 ## Setting Up Environment